csmmei/Knowledge-Engineering-for-Drug-Safety-Systematic-and-mapping-review/README.md

 # Computational Advances in Drug Safety: Systematic and Mapping Review of Knowledge Engineering based Approaches
 This repository contains the source files of the analysis conducted in the scope of a systematic and mapping review on Knowledge Engineering based Approaches for Drug Safety.
-The respective article has been published in the Special Topic entitled "Computational Approaches for Signal Detection and Management in Pharmacovigilance" of Frontier in Pharmacology doi:[ 10.3389/fphar.2019.00415](https://www.doi.org/10.3389/fphar.2019.00415)
+The respective article has been published in the Special Topic entitled "Computational Approaches for Signal Detection and Management in Pharmacovigilance" of Frontier in Pharmacology, doi:[ 10.3389/fphar.2019.00415](https://www.doi.org/10.3389/fphar.2019.00415)

 In this repository you may find:
 1. The [`Detailed analysis results`](Detailed_analysis_results.xlsx) containing the detailed mapping results of the finally selected papers analysis.